Dholak: Usage

 It is widely used in qawwali, kirtan, lavani and bhangra.
 It was formerly used in classical dance.
 Indian children sing and dance to it during pre-wedding festivities.
 It is often used in Filmi Sangeet (Indian film music), in chutney music, chutney-soca, baitak gana, taan singing, bhajans, and the local Indian folk music of Jamaica, Suriname, Guyana, Caribbean, South Africa, Mauritius, and Trinidad and Tobago, where it was brought by indentured immigrants.
+The Dholak is also used as a percussion instrument in qawwali ensembles.
 In the Fiji Islands the dholak is widely used for Indian folk music, bhajan and kirtan.

 The dholak's higher-pitched head is a simple membrane while the bass head, played usually with the left hand, has a compound syahi to lower the pitch and enable the typical Dholak sliding sound ("giss" or "gissa"), often the caked residue of mustard oil pressing, to which some sand and oil or tar may be added.